Eromosere/TheBlackJournal_/README.md

 php artisan serve
 ```

-In a seperate terminal window, run this Node.js command as well:
+In a seperate terminal window, run this dev Node.js command as well:

 ```
 npm run dev